Below are some frequently asked questions about HighPoint Hybrid Academy.

 Teachers will have their syllabi, lessons, and homework on FACTS ParentsWeb and Student Learning Management System (LMS) so parents and students can access them at any time.

-Much of the required work is assignments that will be completed at home such as reading, watching a video, collecting information, etc. We expect the students to come prepared to class having completed all that was required.
+Much of the required work is assignments that will be completed at home such as reading, watching a video, collecting information, writing a paper, etc. We expect the students to come prepared to class having completed all that was required.
 Each teacher sets up a system to make it work best for their students and will clarify expectations in their classes.